Will DeFi and Bitcoin lending survive in 2021? Is it here to stay or is it a passing fad?

 Crypto Lending Safety

-Nevertheless, even though the hype around DeFi may be justified, and even though it may be here to stay — there are certain risks which would cloud the future of DeFi in 2021.
+Nevertheless, even though the hype around DeFi may be justified, and even though it may be here to stay — there are certain risks that would cloud the future of DeFi in 2021.

 DeFi is still a new technology and new financial product.
 There are bugs in the system.